Little Rock campaign: Aftermath

 Historian Mark Christ states that Steele "achieved a remarkable victory" and states that the only criticism of Steele's campaign was his failure to strongly pursue.
 Christ also quotes historian Shelby Foote as estimating that the campaign gave the Union control of three-quarters of Arkansas.
 Castel states that a better performance by Price would have made the capture more difficult, but doubts that the fall of the city was preventable with what Price had on hand.
 Historian Robert L. Kerby speaks of Price's "tactical ineptitude" and Steele's "brilliant execution of the campaign".
 The fall of Little Rock also further isolated the Trans-Mississippi Department from the rest of the Confederacy, cut off Confederate recruiting in Missouri and the Indian Territory, and prevented the Confederates from using the Arkansas River Valley as a base for offensive operations.
 For the Union, the capture of a Confederate state capital was a morale boost, especially as the campaign had cost few casualties.
-There was some Confederate dissatisfaction at abandoning Little Rock without a fight, although E. Kirby Smith, the Confederate commander of the Trans-Mississippi Department support Price's decision to withdraw, as he considered keeping the army intact more important than holding Little Rock.
+There was some Confederate dissatisfaction at abandoning Little Rock without a fight, although E. Kirby Smith, the Confederate commander of the Trans-Mississippi Department supported Price's decision to withdraw, as he considered keeping the army intact more important than holding Little Rock.

 Steele placed Davidson in command of the defense of the city, ordered the construction of defensive positions south of the city, had Isaac Murphy appointed as a provisional governor, and sent Powell Clayton to occupy Pine Bluff.
 Arkansas's Confederate government relocated to Washington.
 Steele did not drive further into Arkansas due to diversion of reinforcement to other areas, the upcoming wet season which would make travel difficult, distracting Confederate raids, and orders from General Henry Halleck to secure his position.
 Later in September, Confederate cavalry launched a limited raid into Missouri that Kerby describes as "thrilling but pointless".
 After capturing Little Rock, Union forces garrisoned several other towns along the Arkansas River.
 Marmaduke attempted to retake Pine Bluff in late October, but was repulsed in the Battle of Pine Bluff.
 In late 1863, Confederate troops began to fortify Camden in southern Arkansas.
 In March 1864, Steele began the Camden Expedition.
 Initially aiming for Arkadelphia to avoid the Camden fortifications, Steele was forced to re-route to Camden due to supply issues.
 After occupying Camden on April 15, his men began withdrawing on April 26, and returned to Little Rock on May 2.
 The Camden Expedition was the final Union offensive in Arkansas.
 In September 1864, Price led an expedition into Missouri, but the campaign was a disaster and ended with a Confederate defeat.
 Price's expedition was the last major operation in the Trans-Mississippi Theater.
 Confederate forces in the region surrendered on June 2, 1865.
 A series of eight sites from the campaign were later preserved and grouped together as the Little Rock Campaign Tour.